MicrosoftDocs/windows-dev-docs/hub/package-manager/package/index.md

 ---
 title: Submit packages to Windows Package Manager
-description: You can use Windows Package Manager as a distribution channel for software packages containing your applications. ms.date: 04/29/2020 ms.topic: overview ms.localizationpriority: medium
+description: Winget can be used to install your software package.
+This guide outlines the submission process to publish packages to the Windows Package Manager repository as a distribution channel. ms.date: 11/28/2022 ms.topic: overview
 ---

 # Submit packages to Windows Package Manager

-This section provides guidance about submitting packages to Windows Package Manager.
+This section provides guidance about submission process for contributing packages to Windows Package Manager (packages that can be installed with winget).

 ## Independent Software Vendor (ISV) or Publisher